-64. To this end, Defendants' websites further warrant, claim, feature, represent, advertise, or otherwise market that the Contaminated Dog Foods are manufactured in such a way that would prevent BPA forming by closely monitoring temperatures and quality:

-"[O]ur unique Votator Heat Exchangers bring chilled fresh ingredients to room temperature without introducing water or steam, which enables us to add even more fresh meats into our foods."
+- 75. To this end, Defendants' websites further warrant, claim, feature, represent, advertise, or otherwise market that the Contaminated Dog Foods are manufactured in such a way that would prevent BPA forming by closely monitoring temperatures and quality: - "[O]ur unique Votator Heat Exchangers bring chilled fresh ingredients to room temperature without introducing water or steam, which enables us to add even more fresh meats into our foods."

-"Referred to as 'the most significant preconditioning development for extrusion cooking in the last 20 years,' our High Intensity Preconditioners were custom-built for DogStar®, feeding fresh meats from the Votators to Extruders at rates previously unheard of, and without high temperatures.'

-"At the heart of our kitchens is a twin thermal extruder which is fed fresh ingredients from our High Intensity Preconditioner.

-The first of its kind in North America, it took 11 months to build, and features custom steam injection to enable very high fresh meat inclusions and a gentle cooking process which helps further reduce the carbohydrates in our foods and preserves their natural goodness."

-65. Thus, Defendants engaged in deceptive advertising and labeling practice by expressly warranting, claiming, stating, featuring, representing, advertising, or otherwise marketing on Acana and Orijen labels and related websites that the Contaminated Dog Foods are natural, fit for human consumption, fit for canine consumption, in compliance with relevant EU regulations and standards, and made from "Biologically Appropriate" and "Fresh Regional"

-Ingredients" consisting entirely of fresh meat, poultry, fish, and vegetables when they contain the non-naturally occurring chemicals of pentobarbital and BPA.

-- 66. Based on these false representations, Defendants charge a premium, knowing that the claimed natural make-up of the Contaminated Dog Foods (as well as all of the other alleged false and/or misleading representations discussed herein) is something an average consumer would consider as a reason in picking a more expensive dog food.
-By negligently and/or deceptively representing, marketing, and advertising the Contaminated Dog Foods as natural, fit for human consumption, fit for canine consumption, in compliance with relevant EU regulations and standards, and made from "Biologically Appropriate" and "Fresh Regional Ingredients" consisting entirely of fresh meat, poultry, fish, and vegetables, Defendants wrongfully capitalized on, and reaped enormous profits from, consumers' strong preference for natural pet food products.
-Moreover, Defendants were improperly selling adulterated dog food that should not have been on the shelves at all as any level of pentobarbital is not acceptable in pet food. - 67.
-Additionally, Defendants knew or should have known that their ingredients, and thus final products, could contain materials such as heavy metals, pentobarbital, toxins, BPA, and/or unnatural or other ingredients, yet they did not test all ingredients and finished products, including the Contaminated Dog Foods, for such materials. - 68.
-The Contaminated Dog Foods are available at numerous retail and online outlets in the United States, including Illinois. - 69.
-The Contaminated Dog Foods are widely advertised, and Defendants employ a Chief Marketing Officer, a Vice President for Customer Engagement, and a Director of Marketing in both the United States and Canada.
+- "Referred to as 'the most significant preconditioning development for extrusion cooking in the last 20 years,' our High Intensity Preconditioners were custom-built for DogStar®, feeding fresh meats from the Votators to Extruders at rates previously unheard of, and without high temperatures." - "At the heart of our kitchens is a twin thermal extruder which is fed fresh ingredients from our High Intensity Preconditioner. - The first of its kind in North America, it took 11 months to build, and features custom steam injection to enable very high fresh meat inclusions and a gentle cooking process which helps further reduce the carbohydrates in our foods and preserves their natural goodness." - 76.
+Thus, Defendants engaged in deceptive advertising and labeling practice by expressly warranting, claiming, stating, featuring, representing, advertising, or otherwise marketing on Acana and Orijen labels and related websites that the Contaminated Dog Foods are natural, fit for human consumption, fit for canine consumption, in compliance with relevant European Union regulations and standards, and made from "Biologically AppropriateTM" and "Fresh Regional Ingredients" when they contain the non-naturally occurring chemicals of pentobarbital and BPA. - The claimed superior quality, healthy, nutritious, and natural make-up of the Contaminated Dog Foods (as well as all of the other alleged false and/or misleading representations concerning fresh and regional ingredients) are factors an average consumer would consider in picking a more expensive dog food.
+By negligently and/or deceptively representing, marketing, and advertising the Contaminated Dog Foods as natural, fit for human consumption, fit for canine consumption, in compliance with relevant European Union regulations and standards, and made from "Biologically Appropriate", and "Fresh Regional Ingredients" consisting entirely of fresh meat, poultry, fish, and vegetables, Defendants wrongfully capitalized on, and reaped enormous profits from, consumers' strong preference for natural pet food products.
+Moreover, Defendants were improperly selling adulterated dog food that should not have been on the shelves at all as any level of pentobarbital is not acceptable in pet food.

-70. The official websites for Acana and Orijen display the Contaminated Dog Foods; descriptions and full lists of ingredients for the Contaminated Dog Foods and includes the following promises:
+- 78. Additionally, Defendants knew or should have known that their ingredients, and thus final products, could contain materials such as heavy metals, pentobarbital, toxins, BPA, non-regional and non-fresh, and/or unnatural or other ingredients that do not conform to the labels, packaging, advertising, and statements yet they did not test all ingredients and finished products, including the Contaminated Dog Foods, for such materials. - 79.
+The Contaminated Dog Foods are available at numerous retail and online outlets in the United States, including Illinois. - 80.
+The Contaminated Dog Foods are widely advertised, and Defendants employ a Chief Marketing Officer, a Vice President for Customer Engagement, and a Director of Marketing in both the United States and Canada. - 81.
+The official websites for Acana and Orijen display the Contaminated Dog Foods, descriptions and full lists of ingredients for the Contaminated Dog Foods and includes the following promises: